MarkusHarnusek/MarkDownConverter/README.md

 **Q: Can it load Markdown files?**
 A: Yes, you can use the `loadMarkdown(path)` function to load and convert Markdown content directly from a file.

+## Feedback and Contributions

+I value your feedback and contributions to improve the Markdown Converter!
+If you encounter any issues, have suggestions, or want to request new features, please feel free to open an issue in the repository.
+Contributions are also welcome—whether it's fixing bugs, adding new features, or improving documentation.